Moortiii/Protocol_Buffers/README.md

     f.write(board.SerializeToString())
 ````

-Note: Protocol Buffers are neat in the sense that you can print their values directly in several languages, this is useful if you want to verify that you've assigned the correct information before serializing the messages.
+*Note*: Protocol Buffers are neat in the sense that you can print their values directly in several languages, this is useful if you want to verify that you've assigned the correct information before serializing the messages.

 ### Reading Messages in a different language
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE2MjA2OTY4MzcsLTY5Njc2NTMzNV19
+eyJoaXN0b3J5IjpbLTE3MjkzODkyMTksLTY5Njc2NTMzNV19
 -->